Python Platform for DSGE Modeling

 What it is:

-This Framework aims to help economists to ease development and run of DSGE models in Python environment.
+This Framework is designed to assist economists in the development and execution of Dynamic Stochastic General Equilibrium (DSGE) models within a Python environment.

 How to run:

-- Create or modify existing YAML model file in examples/models folder.
+- Create or modify existing YAML model file in the supplements/models folder.

-- Open src/tests/test.py file and set fname to the name of this model file.
+- Open tests/test_toy_models.py file and set fname to the name of the model file.

 Content: